-The gears of your SCOTT bike (a+b) serve to adjust the gear ratio to the terrain you are riding on and the desired speed.
+The gears (e+f) of your SCOTT bike serve to adjust the gear ratio to the terrain you are riding on and the desired speed.

 A low gear (where in the case of derailleur gears the chain runs on the small chainring and a large sprocket) allows you to climb steep hills with moderate pedalling force.
-You must, however, pedal at a faster pace.
+You must, however, pedal at a faster pace or higher frequency.
 High gears (large chainring, small sprocket) are for riding downhill.
 Every turn of the pedals takes you many metres forward at correspondingly high speed.